-- Know your state's reporting requirements and share any limits of confidentiality with your patients. - Always see patients alone for part of every visit so that you can bring up relationship violence safely. - Make sure you have access to professional interpreters and do not rely on family or friends to interpret.
+- ▶ Know your state's reporting requirements and share any limits of confidentiality with your patients. - Ensure that you can bring up relationships, violence, or stress safely by seeing patients alone for at least part of the in person or virtual visit - Make sure you have access to professional interpreters and do not rely on family or friends to interpret.